Office of the United States Trade Representative.

 In addition, USTR will continue to consider whether the imposition of additional duties on the products covered by the exclusion will result in severe economic harm to the commenter or other U.S. interests.

 C. Procedures To Comment on the Extension of Particular Exclusions

-To submit a comment regarding the extension of a particular exclusion granted in the September 2019 notice, commenters first must register on the portal at https://comments.USTR.gov.
-As noted above, the public docket on the portal will be open from June 8, 2020, to July 7, 2020.
+To submit a comment regarding the extension of a particular exclusion granted in the September 2019 notice, commenters must first register on the portal at https://comments.USTR.gov.
+As noted above, the public docket on the portal will be open from July 1, 2020, to July 30, 2020.
 After registration, the commenter may submit an exclusion extension comment form to the public docket.

 Fields on the comment form marked with an asterisk (*) are required fields.
 Fields with a gray (BCI) notation are for Business Confidential Information and the information entered will not be publicly available.
 Fields with a green (Public) notation will be publicly available.
 Additionally, parties will be able to upload documents and indicate whether the documents are BCI or public.
 Commenters will be able to review the public version of their comments before they are posted.